alexhsamuel/ora/README.md

 # Motivation

-Cron is an implementation of dates and times in the Gregorian calendar.
+Ora is an implementation of dates and times in the Gregorian calendar.
 Many of these already exist.
-Cron differs from them by providing, in a single package,
+Ora differs from them by providing, in a single package,

 - An API and defaults that encourage clear thinking about what dates and times